 In July, General Abrams submitted a proposal calling for the retention of 275,000 U.S. troops in South Vietnam after the completion of a withdrawal phase lasting about two years.
 This “residual force”, resembling the United States contingent force retained in Korea years after the 1953 armistice, would be backed by generous allotments of aircraft, helicopters, engineers, and logisticians.
 Whether the American people or Administration leaders would permit such a massive commitment was questionable.
 That the request was made anyway gave strong indication of the presence of a belief among American military leadership that South Vietnam would require substantial U.S. support for the indefinite future.

-Summer–Fall 1969: A Time to Maintain Restraint
+Summer–Fall 1969: A Time for North Vietnam to Exercise Restraint